kennethnym/kport/README.md

 ## How It Works

 1. **Config Parsing**: Reads and parses your SSH config file to extract host information
-2. **SSH Connection**: Establishes SSH connection using configured authentication methods
+2. **SSH Connection**: Uses native `ssh` command with all your configured options
-3. **Port Detection**: Runs commands like `netstat -tlnp` on the remote host to find listening ports
+3. **Port Detection**: Runs commands like `netstat -tlnp` on the remote host via SSH to find listening ports
-4. **Port Forwarding**: Creates local TCP listener that forwards connections through SSH tunnel
+4. **Port Forwarding**: Uses `ssh -L localport:localhost:remoteport hostname` for tunneling
-5. **Traffic Relay**: Copies data bidirectionally between local and remote connections
+5. **Full Compatibility**: Works with ProxyCommand, jump hosts, SSH containers, and all SSH features

 ## Expected Behavior